FreddyOm/MScThesis/README.md

 - [] Show any code at all in the normal chapters?
 Or only use pseudo code?
 - [] Implementation before Methodology?
 - [] Wikipedia source (DirectX) okay?
 Or not?
+- [] Check title.
+Is it fitting?
+What is the second pass?
+If it is reprojection, then rename!!

 ## Problems